 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 6.17 Firewalls protecting the SugarCRM network are configured to block unauthorized traffic.
 Inspected the firewall configuration and noted that it was configured to block unauthorized internet traffic.
 No exceptions noted.
 6.18 Access to modify firewall rules is restricted to authorized individuals.
 For a sample of individuals with access to modify the firewall rules, inspected the organizational chart and noted that each individual with access was a current employee and the access granted appeared appropriate per their job role.
 No exceptions noted.
 Further, performed inquiries of management and determined that the selected individuals' access to modify the firewall rules was appropriate and approved.
 No exceptions noted.
-6.19 Firewall rules are reviewed on an annual basis and updated as necessary.
+6.19 Firewall rules are reviewed on an annual basis and updated, as necessary.
 Inspected the annual firewall rules review and noted that a firewall review was performed during the period.
 No exceptions noted.
 6.20 Inbound network traffic to the hosts in the AWS environment is controlled via the use of security groups.
 Inspected the AWS accounts' configured security groups and noted that each was configured to filter inbound network traffic to production hosts.
 No exceptions noted.
 6.21 All data transfers between users and the SugarCRM platform are secured using TLS and industry-standard encryption.
 Inspected third-party security reports and noted that data transfers between users and the SugarCRM platform used TLS and industry-standard encryption.
 No exceptions noted.

 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 6.22 SugarCRM has taken measures to restrict personnel use of removable media to help mitigate both the risk of data loss as well as the risk of malware being introduced onto the SugarCRM platform.
 Inspected the removable media policy and noted that controls were in place to control the use of removable media within the SugarCRM platform.
 No exceptions noted.
 6.23 Electronic equipment is wiped of all data or is physically destroyed by a well-known third party who specializes in secure media destruction.
-Inspected the certificate of destruction for electronic equipment that was wiped of all data or was physically destroyed during the period and noted that SugarCRM wiped data from decommissioned electronic equipment and media via a third party for decommissioned electronic equipment.
+Inspected the communication between SugarCRM and the third-party vendor responsible for the destruction of electronic equipment and noted that all media was either securely wiped of all data, physically destroyed, or in custody by the 3rd party during the period.
 No exceptions noted.
 6.24 SugarCRM clients are restricted to their own platform instance through the use of unique user IDs (username and password) mapped to their data only.
 Inspected logical segmentation and noted that SugarCRM clients were restricted to their own platform instance through the use of unique user IDs (username and password) mapped to their data only.
 No exceptions noted.